 - Limit yourself.
 Try to avoid fast food whenever possible.
-Say no to upsizing and stop eating once you are full.
+Say no to up-sizing and stop eating once you’re full.
 Also try to avoid restaurants with buffets, as you will be tempted to keep going back for more.

 The Healthiest Fast Food Chains